Gluten Free Apple Pie

 Preparation:

-I like to make 3 crusts at a time, one for a double crust pie and a single crust for quiche.
+I like to make 3 crusts at a time, mostly because it uses up exactly one 8 oz. package of cream cheese.
+Having 3 on hand, I usually make one double crust pie and use the single crust for quiche.
+At holiday time this is a win.

 Let the butter and cream cheese soften at room temperature until you can mash them together with a fork (don’t microwave!).